telerik/kendo-intl/docs/dates/date-parsing.md

 ## Configuration

+The `parseDate` method supports the parsing of implicit and explicit string formats.

 ### Implicit Formats

-In this case, the `parseDate` method tries to parse the string using both the locale [predefined formats]({% slug dateformatting_internalization %}#predefined-formats) and the following standard formats:
+In this case, the `parseDate` method tries to parse the string using both the locale [predefined formats]({% slug dateformatting_internalization %}#predefined) and the standard formats listed in the table below.

 | STANDARD FORMATS                   | EXAMPLE VALUE                         |
 | :---                               | :---                                  |